PR 681 SCO - Extreme Weather Conditions-School Protocol

 UV Index Description Sun Protection Actions

-0 - 2 Low Minimal sun protection required for normal activity.
+0 - 2 Low Minimal sun protecti on required for normal activity.

-Wear sunglasses on bright days.
+Wear sunglasses on bri ght days.
 If outside for more than one

 hour, cover up and use sunscreen.

-Reflection off snow can nearly double UV strength, so wear sunglasses and apply sunscreen on your face.
+Reflection off snow can nearly double UV strength, so wear

 3 - 5 Moderate Take precaution by covering up, and wearing a hat,